Hatcher VP, Gostencnik DP and Williams C

 On 17 February 2017 Justice McKerracher granted DOF Management a stay of the Full Bench's decision of 1 February 2017, pending the hearing and determination by the Federal Court of the substantive proceeding.

-This matter is listed for hearing before a Full Court of the Federal Court on 22 August 2017.
+This matter was listed for hearing before a Full Court of the Federal Court on 22 August 2017.
+On 16 June 2017 the signed consent orders for the discontinuation of the above matter were filed in the Court.